lxhelmer/locker.sh/README.md

 connected when usbguard is loading.
 For me it has not been a problem with laptop and devices connected before booting have been unaffected by the script and the default policy.

+Also setting systemwide block policies can affect things like bluetooth.
+Avoid the headache and keep this in mind if after an update eg. bluetooth no more works.

 ## The script